GiovanniMCMXCIX/PyDiscordRPC/README.md

 # PyDiscordRPC
-An example for Discord RPC written in Python.
+An example for Discord RPC written in Python 3.6

-Requires Python 3.6 or higher.

 Feel free to contribute.